-Giraffe sculpture attacked after match
+Man fined over World Cup giraffe damage

-Giraffe sculpture attacked after World Cup match defeat
+Giraffe sculpture attacked after England World Cup semi defeat

-A man who damaged a fundraising sculpture after England lost a World Cup semi-final match to Croatia has been fined.
+A man who damaged a sculpture of a giraffe after England lost the World Cup semi-final has been fined.

-Oleksiy Koval, 37, of Solitaire Avenue, Worcester, attacked the giraffe sculpture in the city on 11 July.
+Oleksiy Koval, 37, from Worcester, attacked the sculpture in the city on 11 July, the night millions watched England lose 2-1 to Croatia in Moscow.

-The artwork, known as 'Hive Mind', was part of a trail to raise money for a local hospice.
+The artwork, known as "Hive Mind", was part of a trail to raise money for a local hospice.

-Koval was been ordered to pay a total of £495 after admitting criminal damage at Worcester Magistrates Court.
+Koval, of Solitaire Avenue, was fined £30 after admitting criminal damage at Worcester Magistrates Court.

 The sculpture was designed by local artist Anna Mitchell and displayed on Sawnmill Walk.